aakashsyadav1999/Dog-Breed-Classifier/README.md

    docker-compose up --build
    ```

-6. **Access Airflow:**
+6. **Access Prefect:**
-   - Once the containers are up, access Airflow on `http://localhost:8080` to monitor the DAGs.
+   - Once the containers are up, access Prefect on `http://localhost:8080` to monitor the DAGs.

 ---